aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Ignore previous cookie.
+> 🥠 If you think we're going to sum up your whole life on this little piece of paper you're crazy.
 ### Let's play! 🎮

 <a href="#"><img src="https://gbaas-readme.fly.dev/state?" alt="Game not loaded yet, wait a couple of seconds and refresh to play!" width="240" height="240" /></a>